giampaolo/giampaolo.github.io/content/blog/2016/how-to-always-execute-exit-funs-in-python.rst

     os.kill(os.getpid(), signal.SIGTERM)

-Also, we would still have to use atexit.register() so that the function is called also on "clean" interpreter exit and take into account other signals other than SIGTERM which would cause the process to terminate.
+Also, we would still have to use `atexit.register() <https://docs.python.org/3/library/atexit.html#atexit.register>`__ so that the function is called also on "clean" interpreter exit :strike:`and take into account other signals other than SIGTERM which would cause the process to terminate`.
 This recipe attempts to address all these issues so that:

-* the exit function is always executed for all exit signals (SIGTERM, SIGINT, SIGQUIT, SIGABRT) on SIGTERM and on "clean" interpreter exit.
+* the exit function is always executed :strike:`for all exit signals (SIGTERM, SIGINT, SIGQUIT, SIGABRT)` on SIGTERM and on "clean" interpreter exit.
-* any exit function(s) previously registered via atexit.register() or signal.signal() will be executed as well (after the new one).
+* any exit function(s) previously registered via `atexit.register() <https://docs.python.org/3/library/atexit.html#atexit.register>`__ or `signal.signal() <https://docs.python.org/3/library/signal.html#signal.signal>`__ will be executed as well (after the new one).
 * It must be noted that the exit function will never be executed in case of SIGKILL, SIGSTOP or os._exit().

 The code